Skip to content

 • everything-presence-pro-base.yaml — entity declarations, device config, update component, custom-action wiring.

-• components/epp/ — custom ESPHome component (C++) that wires the zone engine into the ESPHome component lifecycle.
-Reads LD2450 frames, runs them through the rolling-median filter and perspective transform, pushes results to the zone-engine library.
+The custom ESPHome component (C++) that wires the zone engine and helper libs into the ESPHome component lifecycle.
+Reads LD2450 frames from a UART lambda, runs them through the rolling-median filter and perspective transform, pushes results to the zone-engine library, publishes outputs back through ESPHome sensors.

-• lib/epp_zone_engine/ — the zone engine library, pure logic, no ESPHome dependencies:
+The zone engine library, pure logic, no ESPHome dependencies.

 • src/ — implementation.

-The zone engine library builds and tests standalone via CMake, which is what the pre-push hook runs when firmware code changes.
-See Contributing.
+Each library builds and tests standalone via CMake.
+The pre-push hook builds and tests both when firmware code changes; see Contributing.

 Docs (docs/)